-To the members of Sterlite Technologies Limited
+To the Members of Sterlite Technologies Limited

-Report on the audit of the Standalone financial statements
+Report on the Audit of the Standalone Financial Statements

-2. In our opinion and to the best of our information and according tothe explanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 312021and total comprehensive income (comprising of profit and other comprehensive income)changes in equity and its cash flows for the year then ended.
+2. In our opinion and to the best of our information and according tothe explanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2022and total comprehensive income (comprising of profit and other comprehensive income)changes in equity and its cash flows for the year then ended.

-Basis for opinion
+Basis for Opinion

-3. We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Act.
-Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit ofthe Standalone financial statements section of our report.
-We are independent of theCompany in accordance with the Code of Ethics issued by the Institute of CharteredAccountants of India together with the ethical requirements that are relevant to our auditof the standalone financial statements under the provisions of the Act and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+3. We conducted our audit in accordance with the Standards on Auditing(SAs) specified under Section 143(10) of the Act.
+Our responsibilities under thoseStandards are further described in the "Auditors' Responsibilities for the audit ofthe financial statements" section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thestandalone financial statements under the provisions of the Act and the Rules thereunderand we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
+We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our opinion.

 Key audit matters

-5. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the standalone financial statements ofthe current period.
+4. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the standalone financial statements ofthe current period.
 These matters were addressed in the context of our audit of thestandalone financial statements as a whole and in forming our opinion thereon and we donot provide a separate opinion on these matters.

 |Key audit matter ||How our audit addressed the key audit matter |

 |The Company recognises revenue in accordance with Ind AS 115 "Revenue from Contracts with Customers".
-This involves application of significant judgements by Management with respect to: ||Understood and evaluated the design and tested the operating effectiveness of controls relating to revenue recognition. |
+This involves application of significant judgements by Management with respect to: ||In respect of a sample of large and complex contracts and certain other contracts our procedures included among other things: |

-| Identification of distinct performance obligations; || Reading of selected contracts to identify significant terms of the contracts; |
+| Combination of contracts entered into with the same customer; || Reading of selected contracts to identify significant terms of the contracts; |

-| Total consideration when the contract involves variable consideration involved; || Assessing appropriateness of management?s significant judgements in accounting for identified contracts such as identification of performance obligation and allocation of consideration to identified performance obligation; |
+| Identification of distinct performance obligations; || Assessing appropriateness of management?s significant judgements in accounting for identified contracts such as identification of performance obligation and allocation of consideration to identified performance obligation; |

-| Allocation of consideration to identified performance obligations; || Evaluation of the contract terms and consideration of the legal opinion obtained by Management with respect to assessment of the date of transfer of control; |
+| Total consideration when the contract involves variable consideration; || Evaluation of the contract terms with respect to assessment of the date of transfer of control; |

-| Recognition of revenue over a period of time or at a point in time based on timing when control is transferred to customer.
-For assessment of the date of transfer of control Management has obtained legal opinion in respect of certain arrangements. || Testing of timing of recognition of revenue (including procedures related to cut off) in line with the terms of contracts; |
+| Allocation of consideration to identified performance obligations; and || Testing of timing of recognition of revenue (including procedures related to cut off) in line with the terms of contracts; |

-|Further for contracts where revenue is recognised over a period of time the Company makes estimates which impact the revenue recognition.
-Such estimates include but are not limited to: || Testing the appropriateness of key assumptions used by Management including the appropriateness and reasonability of Management?s conclusion regarding the expected delays in impact on key estimates.
+| Recognition of revenue over a period of time or at a point in time based on timing when control is transferred to customer. || Testing the appropriateness of key assumptions used by Management including the appropriateness and reasonability of Management?s conclusion regarding the expected delays in estimated completion of the performance obligations and possible impact on key estimates.
 Reading of the related contract terms and communications with the customers to assess the likelihood of availability of contractual remedies. |

-| contract risks || Evaluating adequacy of presentation and disclosures. |
+| costs to complete || Evaluating adequacy of presentation and disclosures in the financial statements. |

-| price variation claims ||Based on above procedures we did not note any significant exceptions in the estimates and judgements applied by the Management in revenue recognition including those relating to presentation and disclosures as required by the applicable accounting standard. |
+| contract risks ||Based on the above procedures we did not note any significant exceptions in the estimates and judgements applied by the Management in revenue recognition including those relating to presentation and disclosures as required by Ind AS 115. |

 | liquidated damages || |